-To a much greater extent that its adult counterpart, the juvenile criminal justice system focuses on rehabilitation and guards against the stigma of being labeled a criminal.
+To a much greater extent than its adult counterpart, the juvenile criminal justice system focuses on rehabilitation and guards against the stigma of being labeled a criminal.
 To that end, juvenile criminal records are generally confidential.
-But there are exceptions to confidentiality.
+But there are exceptions to confidentiality—and the number of exceptions may surprise you.
 (In re Jeffrey T., 140 Cal.App.4th 1015 (2006).)

 (To learn more about juvenile court proceedings, which are usually considered civil rather than criminal, see Juvenile Court: An Overview.)

-Among the people and entities who may be given access to juvenile criminal records are:
+Among the people and entities who are generally given access to juvenile criminal records are:

 Some states authorize courts to consider the juvenile offenses of adult criminal defendants during sentencing hearings relating to later crimes.
 States may limit the use of juvenile records in this context—for example, allowing consideration of violent juvenile offenses only.
 (For more on factors that increase sentences, see Aggravating Circumstances in Sentencing.)

-Exceptions to the confidentiality of juvenile records vary across the states and from state to federal court, and depend on the circumstances.
-For a more comprehensive overview of juvenile-record confidentiality, consult an attorney experienced in juvenile law.
+Exceptions to the confidentiality of juvenile records vary across the states and from state to federal court.
+Laws and procedures can also change.
+For a more comprehensive overview of juvenile-record confidentiality, consult a local attorney experienced in juvenile law.
 Consult such a lawyer if you have concerns about the privacy of particular records or want to know whether you can access them.